ma-user/job-portal/README.md

 ## Note:

-- Website was built to meet specifications listed in Specifications.pdf
+- Specifications are listed in Specifications.pdf

 ## Installations